Azusa Pacific Cougars football

-The Azusa Pacific Cougars football program is a dormant college football team that represents Azusa Pacific University.
-From 2012 to 2020, the team was a member of the Great Northwest Athletic Conference of NCAA Division II.
-Prior to the 2012 season, the Cougars had been an independent program in the NAIA.
-The Cougars had 10 head coaches since their first recorded football game in 1965.
-The most famous player to play for the Cougars is Christian Okoye.
+The Azusa Pacific Cougars football program is a college football team that represents Azusa Pacific University in Azusa, California.
+The Cougars compete at the NCAA Division III level and are members of the Southern California Intercollegiate Athletic Conference (SCIAC).

-Azusa Pacific University decided to end its football program in December 2020 due to financial restructuring.
-The team was revived in March 2025 with plans of playing in NCAA Division III and the Southern California Intercollegiate Athletic Conference starting in 2026.
+Azusa Pacific revived its football program in 2025 after initially ending its program, then at the NCAA Division II level, in 2020.

+Before the 2020 shutdown, the Cougars has been members of the Great Northwest Athletic Conference, joining in 2012.
+Before that, the Cougars had been an independent program in the NAIA.

+The Cougars have had ten head coaches since their first recorded football game in 1965.

+The most famous player to play for the Cougars is former NFL All-Pro running back Christian Okoye.